et-mill/csc499/ReadMe.txt

 To run the program, open a terminal in the file location of the sort_names.py script, call the script with arguments 'input file path', 'output file path'.

+There is now functionality to choose new ways to sort your list. by default your list will be sorted length of name(asc), then alphabetically(asc), no argument is needed/

+enter one of the optional arguments after the file paths to: z : sort list by length of name(asc), then alphabetically(desc)
+ - : sort list by length of name(desc), then alphabetically(asc)
+-z : sort list by length of name(desc), then alphabetically(desc)

 Example terminal command:
 >python sort_names.py 'Sort Me.txt' 'Sorted Names.txt'
+or
+>python sort_names.py 'Sort Me.txt' 'Sorted Names.txt' -z

 Let me know if you have any questions, thanks for your time!